torbalansky/Meet-App/README.md

 # Meet-App

+### Overview:

+MeetApp is an application designed to assist users with researching, scheduling, and attending events in their respective cities.
+The app was developed using the test-driven development technique (TDD) and has been designed as a serverless, progressive web app (PWA).
+It utilizes the Google Calendar API to retrieve upcoming events, and access authorization is facilitated by the serverless backend, which is powered by AWS Lambda.
+This backend performs key verification and generates a token that grants users access to the API.
+It is important to note that the application is currently in the development stage and may be subject to changes and updates in the near future.

 ### FEATURE 1: FILTER EVENTS BY CITY
 User story: As a user, I want to filter events by city so that I can easily see the events taking place in a specific city.
 *Scenario 1:* Show upcoming events from all cities when the user hasn't searched for a specific city.